Romanian-language schools in Transnistria: 2005–present

 In November 2006, the European Court of Human Rights accepted to examine the claims submitted by three Moldovan schools in Transnistria (from Bender, Rîbnița and Grigoriopol) regarding the violation of their right to education and right to work in conditions of non-discrimination.
 The three schools concerned regard Russia and Moldova as responsible for violation of their rights.
 In June 2009, the Court conducted hearings on three similar cases: Caldare and 42 Others v.
 Moldova and Russia (no. 8252/05), Catan and 27 Others v.
 Moldova and Russia (no. 43370/04), Cervaschi and 98 Others v.
 Moldova and Russia (no. 18454/06).
 In 2010, the Court has decided the case to be partly admissible In 2012, the Court decided that the right to education of the applicants was violated by Russia, but not by Moldova.

 In November 2006, Louis O'Neill, head of the OSCE mission to Moldova, urged local authorities in the Transnistrian city of Rîbnița to return a confiscated building to the Romanian-language school located in the city.
 The building was built by the Government of Moldova and was almost finished in 2004, when Transnistrian police took it by force, during the school crisis.

 In August 2021, the Transnistrian government refused to register the Lucian Blaga High School at Tiraspol and forced it to cease its activities for 3 months, which will affect the school year of the students of the school and constitutes a violation of several articles of the Convention on the Rights of the Child.

-On 16 September 2025, the Bureau for Reintegration of the Republic of Moldova announced that over 2,000 students were enrolled in Romanian-language schools in Transnistria in the 2025–2026 academic year, exceeding this number of students for the first time in 15 years.
+On 16 September 2025, the Bureau for Reintegration of the Republic of Moldova announced that 2,041 students were enrolled in Romanian-language schools in Transnistria in the 2025–2026 academic year, exceeding 2,000 such students for the first time in 15 years.